Know how landline phone can connect you with WhatsApp

-In order to use WhatsApp, internet connection and mobile number is a must however, you can now connect Beta-owned App through your landline number to send and receive messages.
+In order to use WhatsApp, an internet connection and mobile number is a must however, you can now connect Meta-owned app through your landline number to send and receive messages.

 Following are the steps that could enable your WhatsApp connection while using a landline phone number.